c6rg0/nix-config/README.md

 # My NixOS config:
 *NOTE: I have random things in my home.nix like "osu-lazer-bin", delete them* *as you please, I'll try make it obvious whether a package is important or not.*
+*Also - shell.nix is an example I set up for a beyond simple python project, it's *not essential, just a template I/you can use.*

 > Colour scheme = Gruvbox light